IMAGINING THANKSGIVING IN A TUSCAN VINEYARD

 Doesn’t it look Italian/Tuscan to you?

-It will be just perfect after I get the bar stools painted black!
+It will be just perfect for Thanksgiving in a Tuscan vineyard once I get the bar stools painted black.

-Once I get those bar stools painted black; it will be just what I need for seating two more people.
-Later when I don’t need it I can turn the side-bar around the other way and use it for a serving bar.
-It has the same smoked glass as my kitchen table!
+This small bar will be just what I need for seating two more people.
+Later when I don’t need extra seating, I can turn the side-bar around the other way and use it for a serving bar.
+It has the same smoked glass as my kitchen table.

 I’m liking the plan so far for seating.

-I have two more old wooden bar stools I can paint black to match these and I will set each of them in the corners at each end of the bar for even a little more extra seating.
+I have two more old wooden bar stools I can paint black to match these.
+Then I will set each of them in the corners of the room at each end of the bar for a little more extra seating.

 USING WHITE TO BEGIN THE TRANSFORMATION

-So how to start this magical transformation from a southern kitchen and living space to a Tuscan Vineyard Kitchen and living space?
+So how will we start this magical transformation from a southern kitchen and living space into a Tuscan Vineyard Kitchen and living space?

 I think the color scheme is of the utmost importance.